 Ellen Lloyd - AncientPages.com - The Snallygaster legend is very old and long-lived.
 The first sightings of this giant, fearsome bird took place in the 1730s.
-Later, in more modern times, there were rapports of how the Snallygaster brought fear and terror to Maryland and Washington.
+Later, there were rapports of how the Snallygaster brought fear and terror to Maryland and Washington in more modern times.

-Many people claimed to have seen the mysterious creature, but sometimes not everything is what it appears to be.
+Many people claim to have seen the mysterious creature, but sometimes not everything is what it appears to be.
 This was the case with the Snallygaster.

 The Snallygaster Had A ‘Metallic’ Beak

-The Snallygaster is a giant bird that according to legends terrorized people and animals in Maryland, USA.
+According to legends, the Snallygaster is a giant bird that terrorized people and animals in Maryland, USA.
 It was no ordinary bird.
-This dragon-like beast that dived silently and unexpectedly down from the sky.
+This dragon-like beast dived silently and unexpectedly down from the sky.
 It stole animals and children from horrified farm folk.